 That’s all thanks to the magical (OK scientific) effect called the Maillard Reaction.
 What’s that? 🙂

-If the Science doesn’t interest you, just know that the taste will win you over!
+If the scientific details don’t captivate you, rest assured that the irresistible flavor will surely win you over!

 - 4 cups (400 grams) pecan halves unsalted